-We carried out our audit in accordance with the International Audit Standards (IAS), as transposed into the Greek legislation.
+We have conducted our audit in accordance with the International Auditing Standards, as transposed into the Greek legislation.
 Our responsibilities, according to these standards, are further described in the section of our report "Auditor's responsibilities in auditing the financial statements".
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.
+We believe that the audit evidence we have obtained is sufficient and adequate as a basis for our audit opinion.